Robotics-Club-IIT-BHU/VISION-23/README.md

 * Familiarise yourself with the competition guidelines and requirements.

 * Program your robot to detect the humanoid using computer vision.
+Complete the sample code in the `scripts/solution_v0.py` file.
 * Test your robot in a Pybullet environment.
 * Submit your code.